 (Note: If you're sure that your side of the aisle is right and the other side is wrong, please read this.)

 What are the giant holes?

 Some of the biggest are:

-- Rampant fraud

-- Worse-than-third-world inequality

-- Insanely high levels of leverage

-- Warping of the economy and the political process by a handful of monstrously bloated banks

-- Focusing on policy objectives other than reducing unemployment (which has the net effect of actually increasing unemployment)
+- Rampant fraud [Indeed, this is not a fiscal cliff, but a descent into lawlessness] - Worse-than-third-world inequality - Insanely high levels of leverage - Warping of the economy and the political process by a handful of monstrously bloated banks - Focusing on policy objectives other than reducing unemployment (which has the net effect of actually increasing unemployment)